Isha-NIT/Data_Driven_Optimization_of_Cafe_Business_Operations/README.md

-# Optimising Business Operations: A Case Study on a Local Cafe
+# Data-Driven Optimization of Cafe Business Operations
 The project aims to improve the operational performance of **Bihan Canteen**, a small food outlet located on the NIT Raipur campus, using basic business analytics and data-driven techniques.